-Before your new doors are delivered, take the opportunity to go through your cupboards and get rid of anything broken or past its use-by date.
+Before your new doors are delivered, take the opportunity to go through your cupboards, cleaning and getting rid of anything broken or past its use-by date.
 Clean up any mess, like leaky bottles of sauce and split bags of rice or pasta, and remember to recycle what you can.
-In most places it’s fairly easy to recycle glass, cardboard and certain types of plastic packaging – use this handy recycling locator if you’re not sure about the facilities in your area.

-With some help from our video guides, and perhaps a willing family member or friend, you can easily replace your kitchen doors in less than 2 days - which will give your cooking and dining space a whole new look for a fraction of the cost of a full renovation.
+With some help from our video guides, you can easily replace your kitchen doors in less than 2 days - which will give your cooking and dining space a whole new look for a fraction of the cost of a full renovation.
 You can also download our free guide to replacing your kitchen doors, which takes you through the whole process, step by step, from measuring your current doors and drawer-fronts to fitting doors for integrated appliances.

 No matter how much (or little) time you've got, it's possible to make a real difference to your home - with a good, thorough clean and some new cabinet doors, you can have a kitchen that feels brand-new in a matter of hours.